 Hybrid cards apply the 0% intro rate to both purchases and balance transfers, giving you maximum flexibility.
 Some hybrid cards also pair the intro period with an ongoing rewards structure.

-Most 0% APR cards charge a balance transfer fee — typically a percentage of the transferred amount.
+Most 0% intro APR cards charge a balance transfer fee — typically a percentage of the transferred amount.
 This is still usually far cheaper than months of high-interest payments, but factor it into your math before transferring.

 This is where people get into trouble.
 It's tempting to treat the 0% period like free money, but that clock is ticking from day one.
 The smartest approach?
 Divide your total balance by the number of months in the intro period and pay at least that amount each month.
 Stick to it, and you'll hit zero before the regular rate kicks in.
 Ignore it, and you could find yourself facing a much higher interest rate on whatever balance remains.